 Plus, the owners are funny.
 From their website; “As the innovator of American Trailer Park Fusion, our menu has something for everyone.

 Don’t see what you want on the menu?
 Just ask and we’ll tell you we don’t have it in person.”

 STAY: Inn at Middletown

 What was once a National Guard armory has been reborn as the best non-chain place to stay in Middletown.
 A graceful two-story spiral staircase topped by a dramatic chandelier adorns the marble lobby.

 Service is very friendly and 100 tasteful rooms are repro-Colonial.
-This is choice #1 for parents of Wesleyan students, and puts every visitor to Middletown in the middle of a vibrant Main Street with interesting shops and restaurants. $160-$250 per night.
+This is choice #1 for parents of Wesleyan students.
+You’ll be in the midst of the action, right on a vibrant Main Street. $160-$250 per night.